-This Postdoctoral position is a fixed term position of a duration of two years.
-Appointment to the positon of Postdoctoral Research Fellow is mainly intended to provide qualification for work in academic positions.
-It is a prerequisite that the applicant is able to carry out the project over the full course of the employment period.
-No person can hold more than one fixed-term position as a Postdoctoral Research Fellow at the same institution.
+The position is a fixed term position for a duration of three years.
+Appointment to the position of Postdoctoral Research Fellow is mainly intended to provide qualification for work in top academic positions.
+It is a prerequisite that the applicant can carry out the project over the full course of the employment period.
+No person may hold more than one fixed term position as a Postdoctoral Research Fellow at the same institution.

 IMB provides education for students studying medicine, dentistry, biomedical laboratory sciences, biomedicine and pharmacy.